waltligon/orangefs/doc/coding/developer-guidelines.md

 ## Editors

-In the PARL lab we advocate the use of either vi or emacs.
+In the PARL lab we advocate the use of either `vi` or `emacs`.
 These are the most common editors used for writing software and are therefore the most likely to be available on any given development platform.
 It is also useful to have everyone on a particular project use the same set of